eleanor-clifford/ellie.clifford.lol/blog/0021-taking-back-control-5/index.md

 and spend money to eat, those against YouTube (for instance) must still post their video essays on YouTube if they want to reach anyone.
-Some try, many do reach people, but the power of a platform is that even those against the system work within it and prop it up -- just as t-shirts of Che Guevara are made in sweatshops and sold on Amazon.[^che]
+Some try, many do reach people, but the power of a platform is that even those against the system work within it and prop it up---just as t-shirts of Che Guevara are made in sweatshops and sold on Amazon.[^che]

 [^che]: This should not be taken as an endorsement of Che Guevara.